frans-johansson/steam-recommender/docs/index.md

 The ALS algorithm is available in Python through the [`implicit` library](https://github.com/benfred/implicit), which we will install with `pip install implicit`, making sure that we are sourced into our *venv* (this is all in the *requirements.txt*, so as anyone following along thus far should be fine).
 This simplifies our work significantly, as the majority of code we need to write ourselves has to do with data formatting.

-We will first collect the necessary user-item data using our API helper functions `get_friends(id)` which returns the the friends of some user as a list of user IDs, and `get_owned_games(id)` which gets us total playtime data for the games owned by a given user.
+We will first collect the necessary user-item data using our API helper functions `get_friends(id)` which returns the friends of some user as a list of user IDs, and `get_owned_games(id)` which gets us total playtime data for the games owned by a given user.
 The resulting `DataFrame` will contain a large bit of *NaN* values which are imputed with the value `0.0`.
-Any columns (corresponding to items) that have no non-zero data are also removed (this might happen due to users owning a game without having any hours played, which in the context of implicit feedback just amounts to superfluous data).
+Any columns (corresponding to items) that have only the value zero as data are also removed (this might happen due to users owning a game without having any hours played, which in the context of implicit feedback just amounts to superfluous data).

 ```python
 def make_user_item_data(id):